IBM/cloud-native-starter/workshop/02-container.md

 ## 2.2 Build and deploy the container

-> Before we will execute the given bash scripts, we will get a basic understanding of the content.
+> Before we execute the given bash scripts, we will get a basic understanding of the content.

 In the following bash scripts, we use **ibmcloud** and **kubectl** commands to interact with IBM Cloud, IBM Container Registry Service and the IBM Kubernetes service in IBM Cloud.
 With **sed** and **awk** we extract the output from the comandline.